ScaledMap/LoadOut/README.md

 backing tracks, guitar practice, guitar tabs(if you don't know what tabs are, they are a form of music notation for guitar) literature, weird(really trippy crazy websites), Random videos(for when I'm curious about a video but don't have time to watch it), javascript, learn programming(could fork this into python learning tools, python info, other programming languages), exercise, art, iptv, streaming, pick up later(where I left off in a show or video), gaming, argg

 then you have the default values i added. technology(cool computer stuff thats not programming), entertainment(leisure activities that don't fit in to iptv or streaming), music(this is how i listen to music.
-Shuffle play all the youtube videos in that playlist.
+Shuffle play all the youtube f in that playlist.
 Could create really detailed music playlists.
 I don't listen to as much music as i used to. usually play music instead.), photos(this category is where all photos should be displayed. images should be filtered out and show up in that category.
 I draw people so it's kind of useful for that.
 Also useful to save memes, reaction gifs, inspirational stuff, etc.)

 then default categories, webview, images, youtube, reddit, youtube channels